bcaffo/LittleInferenceBook/manuscript/02_probability.md

  you'll learn exactly what the bell curve is and how to work with it.

-Remember, everything we're talking about up to at this point is a population quantity, not a statement about what occurs in our data.
+Remember, everything we're talking about up to this point is a population quantity, not a statement about what occurs in our data.
 Think about the fact that 50% probability for head is a statement about